VielLosero/HugeSlackBuilds/README.md

 Ask the comunity for contributions, help, and feedback.

-Later play with custom environments and repetitivebuilds.
+Later play with custom environments and reproduciblebuilds.

 Maybe think about adding some warnings for required or automate of these.